afterconnery/zcashdmailinglistpy/README.md

 # Python Zcash Memo Mailer
 ## To be used with zcashd (full node) on **LINUX**

+IMPORTANT: You MUST update the "from" address in the python code to be the z-address you wish to send from.
+It is a placeholder by default, "zxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"

 All files need to be in the `/zcash/src/` folder.
 The python script will open a file in the same directory named "mailinglist.txt" that has a z-address on every line (example provided), and ask the user to input a memo.
 It will then assemble a z_sendmany transaction with a 1 zatoshi output and the memo for each recipient listed in mailinglist.txt .